RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/readme.md

 * A new UTF8 built-in function has been defined.
 It contains the main part of the UTF-8 decoder, previously found in the ``encodings/Encoding.cls`` package.
 The new routine has been geenralized so that it can manage strings in UTF-8, UTF-8Z, CESU-8, MUTF-8 and WTF-8 formats.
 See [the code](utf8.cls) and [the UTF8 section](doc/new-functions.md#utf8) of [this helpfile](doc/new-functions.md) for documentation details.
 * Documentation has been migrated to markdown format.
 Most classes and routines are fully or partially documented.
 This includes some internal details, which are generally marked as "implementation notes".

+## Components of TUTOR which can be used independently

+There are currently two components of TUTOR which can be used independently of TUTOR, since they have no absolute dependencies on other TUTOR components.

+* [The Rexx Tokenizer](https://github.com/RexxLA/rexx-repository/blob/master/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md) can be used independently of TUTOR, but you will need TUTOR if you need Unicode support (i.e., U, P, T and U strings).
+* [The UTF8](utf8.cls) routine can be used independently of TUTOR.
+UTF8 detects whether Unicode.cls has been loaded (by looking for a .Bytes class), and returns .Bytes strings or standard ooRexx strings as appropriate.

 ---